 Most of our customers are next of kin.
 That means you are working with us to preserved a loved one.
 Paperwork is typically returned by mail, but may be returned by scanning and emailing if urgency is required.
 Contact Us.

 We also have a few customers who have arranged preservation for themselves.
 Oregon Brain Preservation does not have any "membership" option like you might find at Alcor or CI.
 The closest thing we have is a preservation agreement filled out in advance.
 The procedures are very difficult for remote cases, so we generally only accept agreements in advance for people living in or near Salem, Oregon.
 We will also sometimes accept an agreement from farther away as long as they understand that the procedure is unlikely to preserve many of their memories.
 There is no initial or annual cost for such agreement.

 Paperwork is typically returned by mail, but may be returned by scanning and emailing to this email address.

-Sign and return two copies of the Cryopreservation Agreement.
+Sign and return two copies of the Preservation Agreement.

 Sign and return a Document of Gift and Informed Consent.

-We do not offer whole body preservation services.
+We do not offer whole body preservation services of any kind.

 The fees above do not include any Standby or Transportation expenses.